gitrdm/ragms02/docs/usage.rst

 Both the file-watcher sidecar and bulk ingestion scripts support robust exclusion of files and directories using a shared `.ragignore` file.
 This file uses `.gitignore`-style syntax and can be customized per project.
 The ignore logic is implemented using the `pathspec` library and a shared utility, ensuring that both real-time and batch ingestion respect the same patterns.

 - On startup, the watcher loads `.ragignore` and applies the patterns to all file system events.
+The watcher will reload `.ragignore` on changes and emit delete events for files newly ignored.
 - Bulk ingestion scripts also load `.ragignore` and skip ignored files/directories during recursive scans.
 - Patterns can be customized to exclude any files, directories, or file types as needed.

-See `examples/ignore_utils.py` and `examples/watch_with_ragignore.py` for implementation details.
+See `ignore_utils.py`, `examples/watch_with_ragignore.py`, `examples/bulk_ingest.py`, and `examples/watch_exclude_examples_dir.py` for implementation details and usage examples.